IAA in Brief

 IAA Tradition of Excellence

-In the words of IAA’s second president, Dr. Frank J. Malina, “the classical academies served in a remarkable manner the phenomenal advance of man’s new method of understanding nature and of applying this understanding for the benefit of mankind“.
+As IAA’s second president Dr. Frank J. Malina observed: “the classical academies served in a remarkable manner the phenomenal advance of man’s new method of understanding nature and of applying this understanding for the benefit of mankind.”

 IAA News